adityaanandbaranwal/wildlife_mamagement/README.md

 # 🌿 Wildlife Conservation Platform

-A comprehensive web-based platform designed to support wildlife tracking, conservation efforts, and community engagement.
+A personal copy of the comprehensive web-based platform designed to support wildlife tracking, conservation efforts, and community engagement.
 Built as a team project by **Aditya** and **Anushka**, this system brings together the power of data-driven decision making and user contributions to support biodiversity conservation.

 ## 🧠 Motivation